 In addition to overcrowding, the National Organization for Human Rights, a nongovernmental organization (NGO), identified lack of adequate sanitation as a major problem.
 Poor and insufficient food, limited access to medical care, stifling heat, poor drainage, and insect infestations also were problems throughout the prison system.

 According to 2016 government statistics, the most recent available, 25 inmates died in prisons and detention centers in 2016.
-While perpetrators may have been subject to internal disciplinary sanctions, there have not been any prosecutions or other public actions taken against them.
+While perpetrators may have been subject to internal disciplinary sanctions, no prosecutions or other public actions were taken against them.